bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 - Integration of a [Lua](https://www.lua.org/) interpreter directly into the [runtime](https://github.com/neovim/neovim/pull/4411) to run natively alongside Vimscript.
-Lua is a more capable language than Vimscript and with [LuaJIT](http://luajit.org) it is a language that should run orders of magnitude faster as well.
-This will allow Neovim plugin authors greater scope to carry out complex compute-heavy functionality combined **with** good performance.
-Going forward [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) type plugins would have less [need](https://github.com/Valloric/YouCompleteMe#why-isnt-ycm-just-written-in-plain-vimscript-ffs) to be written in Python.
+Lua is a far capable language than Vimscript and with [LuaJIT](http://luajit.org) it is a language that should run orders of magnitude faster as well.
+This will allow Neovim plugin authors greater scope to carry out compute-heavy functionality combined **with** good performance.
+  Going forward
+  [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) type plugins would have less [need](https://github.com/Valloric/YouCompleteMe#why-isnt-ycm-just-written-in-plain-vimscript-ffs) to be written in Python (or similar).

 - Asynchronous support is now less of a differentiator between Neovim and Vim than it used to be.
 The relatively new Vim 8 includes JSON based asynchronous